-Here are 20 ways to may your speech and writing more formal.
+Here are 20 ways to make your speech and writing more formal.

 If you are a teacher, try using the songs below in your classes.
 And if you are a parent, sing the songs with your child.
 We've prepared activity sheets and explained what each song is especially good for.
 So, get ready for a purposeful and enjoyable activity!